Holiday Survival Tips for Neurodivergent Families: Prioritizing Peace, not Perfection

 * Fidget toys, tactile balls, or chewing gum/chewelry

-* Their fav. books, and tools for painting / drawing (if that
+* Fav. books, and tools for painting / drawing (if that resonates with your kid)

 On-the-Go Sensory Support Kit: Carry a backpack with their favorite sensory regulation tools.
 This bag is their safe space in physical form.